-ADVANTAGES DISADVANTAGES 1 Can be structured so there is no need to run 1 Must be fully vested, or subject to a 2- the ADP test or ACP test. year vesting schedule for a QACA safe harbor.
-2 No need to make refunds to HCEs and 2 Match may be higher than plan's current calculate interest on those refunds.
-Big matching formula. advantage for non-calendar year plans.
+ADVANTAGES DISADVANTAGES 1 Can be structured so there is no need to run 1 Must be fully vested, or subject to a 2- 1 the ADP test or ACP test.
+1 year vesting schedule for a QACA safe the ADI test of ACI test. harbor.
+2 No need to make refunds to HCEs and 2 Match may be higher than plan's current 2 calculate interest on those refunds.
+Big matching formula. advantage for non-calendar year plans. matering formula.
 3 No excise tax for late refunds.
 3 Requires an annual commitment.
-(Although there are rules for discontinuing safe harbor contributions in the middle of the plan year.)
-4 Safe harbor contribution can be used to 4 Cannot require a minimum number of satisfy: hours or end-of-year employment in order a) ADP/ACP test for a participant to receive. b) Top-heavy minimum, and c) Other nondiscrimination tests 5 HCEs know they can defer full \$22,500 for 5 Not allowed to count the safe harbor for a 3% NHCE cost. purposes of determining whether the plan satisfies Code Section 401(1), regarding permitted disparity.
-6 Can be used in addition to permitted 6 Plan must have a 12-month plan year, disparity. except for the first year, which must be at - least three months long (or 1 month for a new business).
+3 No excise tax for fate fertilities. ) (Although there are rules for discontinuing safe harbor contributions in the middle of the plan year.)
+4 Safe harbor contribution can be used to 4 Cannot require a minimum number of - satisfy: 7 hours or end-of-year employment in order a) ADP/ACP test for a participant to receive. b) Top-heavy minimum, and for a participant to receive. c) Other nondiscrimination tests 5 HCEs know they can defer full \$23,500 for 5 Not allowed to count the safe harbor for a 3% NHCE cost. purposes of determining whether the plan 4 5 7 0 1 VII 6 1 satisfies Code Section 401(1), regarding permitted disparity.
+6 Can be used in addition to permitted 6 Plan must have a 12-month plan year, disparity. except for the first year, which must be at 1 2 least three months long (or 1 month for a new business).
 7 Expense for the 3% nonelective version is 7 For the safe harbor matching, once notice very predictable. is given to employees, they must have at least 30 days to decide whether to make or change the withholding election.
 This rule will apply every year for all participants.
-8 Can be used as safe harbor for ACP test in 8 If the safe harbor contribution is 403(b) plans. discontinued during the year, the plan must be subject to ADP/ACP testing (with C 1.
-CD (DLE (D. ) 3 401(1) limited exceptions).
+8 Can be used as safe harbor for ACP test in 8 If the safe harbor contribution is 403(b) plans. discontinued during the year, the plan must be subject to ADP/ACP testing (with limited exceptions).
 9 Compared to SIMPLE (IRA), the 401(k) safe harbor is less likely to be subject to creditors in some states.
 10 If using the matching version, the employer can choose to match more than dollar for dollar.